Teaching

 The department offers courses related to technology-enhanced education, ethical aspects of AI and data in education and simulation science, psychological foundations of teaching and learning, children as target-group of technology development, dealing with heterogeneity and diversity, and computer science teacher education.
 Our portfolio spans courses in both English and German.

-In winter semester 2023 we offer the following courses:
+In summer semester 2025 we offer the following courses:

-• Psychological foundations of teaching and learning (lecture; lecturer: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: German)
+• AI and Data in Education: An Ethical Reflection (Seminar; Dozentin: Jun.-Prof. Dr. Maria Wirzberger; language of instruction: English)

 Theses